cnewman/identifier_convention_checker/README.md

 ## Help, I don't know what srcML is
 You can get srcML from here -- https://www.srcml.org/

 Loosely speaking (depending on your OS), you need to get the installer and install.
-Below is how you do it on systems that support dpkg.
+Below is how you do it on debian-based systems.

 ```
 wget http://131.123.42.38/lmcrs/v1.0.0/srcml_1.0.0-1_ubuntu20.04.deb